Freeha-S/Machine-Learning-Project2020/README.md

 ### Student
 Freha Saleem
 ## Project Description
-The project goal is to  create a web service that uses machine learning to make predictions based on the data set powerproduction.csv to produce a model that accurately predicts wind turbine power output from wind speed values, as in the data set.
+The project goal is to  create a web service that uses machine learning models to make predictions about the power generation of wind turbine  on the basis of given wind speed value.
+The machine learning models are trained on the data provided in powerproduction.csv file.
+Machine learning models used
+- Polynomial Regression Model
+- Neural Networks
+- Random Forest Model

 ## About this Repository
 This repository contain